 Fold up a £20 note and tuck it away next to your inner tube.
 You never know when you’re going to need an emergency Snickers or two from the filling station, a new spoke from a bike shop, or even the train fare home.

 Chains don’t break often but it’s a major pain when they do.
 You don’t want to be messing around on the side of the road with a chain tool, a connector pin and a pair of pliers – a quick link is a much easier way of getting back on the road.
-After years of resistance, even Shimano offers one now (two for £11.99 at RRP).
+After years of resistance, in 2017 Shimano finally started selling them (two for £14.99 at RRP).

 Make sure your quick link is the right size for the chain you use.